Dnafivuq/golem_template/TEMPLATE_README.md

 In some cases, the project may serve as a tool or library.
 For these types of repositories, it's helpful to provide a variety of usage examples to demonstrate how the code can be applied.

 ## **Additional Resources**
-- Detailed information about dependencies and tools is provided in the [Project Organization](#project-organization) section.
+- Detailed information about project structure is provided in the [Project Organization](#project-organization) section.
 - Further explanations about model training and evaluation are documented in the `notebooks/` folder.

 ## Project Organization